 - Curriculum Mapping Guidelines (CSpace)

 All proposals must be created using Concordia's curriculum processing tool, Provotrack (see above).
-Training is available upon request by contacting Olivia Ward, University Curriculum Administrator.
+Training is available upon request by contacting Julie Johnston, University Curriculum Administrator.

 - Ministère de l’Éducation et de l'Enseignement supérieur (MEES)